Nonogram: Video games

 Other companies have also released nonogram video games, such as Falcross on iOS, Across-Stitch by Knitwit Studios on Microsoft Windows and Apple macOS, and the Color Cross series of games by Little Worlds Studio on the Nintendo DS, Microsoft Windows, and iOS.
-In addition, nonogram puzzles have appeared in non-picross puzzle games, such as in Deadly Rooms of Death's fifth installment, The Second Sky.
-In it, nonogram puzzles (again called "Picross" puzzles) representing in-game objects are optional, unlockable puzzles late into the game that can be played in the level "The Central Station", and solving them unlocks bonus levels in the game.
-In 2018, Konami released a game titled Pixel Puzzle Collection, or Picross Puzzle (ピクロジパズル), featuring classic Konami characters and sprites.
+In addition, nonogram puzzles have appeared in non-nonogram puzzle games, such as in Deadly Rooms of Death's fifth installment, The Second Sky.
+In it, nonogram puzzles (referred to as "Picross puzzles") representing in-game objects are optional, unlockable puzzles late into the game that can be played in the level "The Central Station", and solving them unlocks bonus levels in the game.
+In 2018, Konami released a game titled Pixel Puzzle Collection, or Picroji Puzzle (ピクロジパズル), featuring classic Konami characters and sprites.

 Other picture logic puzzles

 Pentomino paint-by-numbers is a variant in which the twelve pentomino shapes must be placed in the grid, without touching each other (even diagonally).

 Triddlers are an offshoot that uses triangle shapes instead of squares.

 Paint by pairs or Link-a-Pix consists of a grid, with numbers filling some squares; pairs of numbers must be located correctly and connected with a line filling a total of squares equal to that number.
 There is only one unique way to link all the squares in a properly-constructed puzzle.
 When completed, the squares that have lines are filled; the contrast with the blank squares reveals the picture.
 (As above, colored versions exist that involving matching numbers of the same color.)

 Fill-a-Pix also uses a grid with numbers within.
 In this format, each number indicates how many of the squares immediately surrounding it, and itself, will be filled.
 A square marked "9," for example, will have all eight surrounding squares and itself filled.
 If it is marked "0" those squares are all blank.

 Maze-a-Pix uses a maze in a standard grid.
 When the single correct route from beginning to end is located, each 'square' of the solution is filled in (alternatively, all non-solution squares are filled in) to create the picture.

 Tile Paint is another type of picture logic puzzle by Nikoli.
 It works like regular nonograms except that it only specifies the total number of squares in each row or column that will be filled in and irregular sections within the grid have borders around them that indicate that, if one of the squares within it is filled in, all of them must be filled in.